 The gripper acts as a camera holder.
-The camera can be mounted to the gripper in a rigid manner.
+The camera is mounted on the gripper in a rigid manner.

-A sensor is integrated into the tooltip to control whether a part is picked by the gripper or not.
+A sensor is integrated into the tooltip to check whether a part is picked by the gripper or not.

 We conducted extensive testing so you can rely day and night on uninterrupted operation with the Billet picker.
 For half a year, we were emptying thousands of bins with a broad range of billets, pushing reliability to the edge of what’s possible in bin picking.
 We completed endurance tests for hardware and full ambient lighting condition testing for the vision part.
 We developed a vision engine to meet this application's needs and optimized configuration to the bare minimum.